 Jurisdiction has this?
-(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person Department or Agency Open Space Plan Yes Open Space Plan, updated in 2016; Master Plan Local Open Space Commission How has or will this be integrated The Township Open Space Plan g within the Township.
-This Open S guides the pre servation and development prac efined as open space Jrban Water Management Plan No - - - low has or will this be integrated with the HMP and how does this reduce risk?
-I labitat Conservation Plan No - - - low has or will this be integrated with the HMP and how does this reduce risk?
-Economic Development Plan Yes Economic Strategic Development Plan, 2023 County Economic Development Partnership How has or will this be integrated Sussex County is in the process of ncluded in this plan and will partic of developing a an Economic Strategic Developn nent Plan.
-The To ownship will be Shoreline Management Plan No - - - low has or will this be integrated with the HMP and how does this reduce risk?
-Community Wildfire Protection No - - - Plan with the HMP and how does this reduce risk?
-How has or will this be integrated with the HMP and how does this reduce risk? - - Plan How has or will this be integrated Community Forest Management Plan How has or will this be integrated No - - How has or will this be integrated Community Forest Management Plan How has or will this be integrated No - - How has or will this be integrated Community Forest Management Plan How has or will this be integrated Fransportation Plan No with the HMP No and how does this reduce risk? - - How has or will this be integrated Community Forest Management Plan How has or will this be integrated Fransportation Plan How has or will this be integrated No with the HMP No and how does this reduce risk? - Local - - Open Space Committee How has or will this be integrated Community Forest Management Plan How has or will this be integrated Transportation Plan How has or will this be integrated Agriculture Plan How has or will this be integrated This plan permits the purchase ar No with the HMP No with the HMP Yes with the HMP and how does this reduce risk?
-Committee How has or will this be integrated Community Forest Management Plan How has or will this be integrated Fransportation Plan How has or will this be integrated Agriculture Plan How has or will this be integrated This plan permits the purchase ar t from being developed.
-Climate Action/ No with the HMP No with the HMP Yes with the HMP and how does this reduce risk?
-Committee How has or will this be integrated Community Forest Management Plan How has or will this be integrated Transportation Plan How has or will this be integrated Agriculture Plan How has or will this be integrated This plan permits the purchase ar t from being developed.
-Climate Action/ Resilience/Sustainability Plan No with the HMP No with the HMP Yes with the HMP of preservation and how does this reduce risk? and how does this reduce risk?
-Comprehensive Farmland Preservation Plan, March 2023 and how does this reduce risk? n of farmland with the Township.
-Committee How has or will this be integrated Community Forest Management Plan How has or will this be integrated Fransportation Plan How has or will this be integrated Agriculture Plan How has or will this be integrated Finis plan permits the purchase ar t from being developed.
-No with the HMP No with the HMP Yes with the HMP of preservation and how does this reduce risk? and how does this reduce risk?
-Comprehensive Farmland Preservation Plan, March 2023 and how does this reduce risk? n of farmland with the Township.
-Committee
+(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Persor Department or Agency Open Space Plan Yes Open Space Plan, updated in 2016; Master Plan Local Open Space Commission How has or will this be integrated The Township Open Space Plan of Within the Township.
+This Open S guides the pre servation and development prac efined as open space Urban Water Management Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk? ' Habitat Conservation Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk? ı Economic Development Plan Yes Economic Strategic Development Plan, 2023 County Economic Development Partnership How has or will this be integrated Sussex County is in the process of included in this plan and will partion of developing a an Economic Strategic Developn nent Plan.
+The T ownship will be Shoreline Management Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk? • Community Wildfire Protection No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Community Forest Management Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Transportation Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk? ı Agriculture Plan Yes Comprehensive Farmland Preservation Plan, March 2023 Local Open Space Committee How has or will this be integrated This plan permits the purchase an it from being developed.
+The preservatio n of this land restrict Climate Action/ Resilience/Sustainability Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Tourism Plan No - - - I and how does this reduce risk?
+I

 Jurisdiction has this?
 (Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Business/ Downtown Development Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
 Other No - - - How has or will this be integrated with the HMP and how does this reduce risk?

-RESPONSE/RECOVERY PLANN ING Emergency Operations Plan Yes Emergency Operations Plan, 2024 Local OEM How has or will this be integrated This plan outlines the guidelines for recently updated.
+Emergency Operations Plan Yes Emergency Operations Plan, 2024 Local OEM How has or will this be integrated This plan outlines the guidelines for recently updated.
 The next update or emergency operations and response for the Township.
-The local EOP was just Continuity of Operations Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+The local EOP was jus Continuity of Operations Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
 Substantial Damage Response Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Threat and Hazard Identification and Risk Assessment No - - How has or will this be integrated with the HMP and how does this reduce risk?
-Post-Disaster Recovery Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Threat and Hazard Identification and Risk Assessment No - - - How has or will this be integrated with the HMP and how does this reduce risk? ' Post-Disaster Recovery Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
 Public Health Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
 Other No - - - How has or will this be integrated with the HMP and how does this reduce risk?